T-Shreyas/Hall-Effect-Based-Door-Alarm/README.md

 know that a magnetic field has two important characteristics flux density and polarity (North and South Poles).
 The output signal from a Hall effect sensor is the function of magnetic field density around the device.
-When the magnetic flux density around the sensor exceeds a certain pre-set threshold, the sensor detects it and generates an output voltage called the Hall Voltage, VH.
+When the magnetic flux density around the sensor exceeds a certain pre-set threshold, the sensor detects it and generates an output voltage called the Hall Voltage.
 Consider the figure 3.1.1 below.